p4lang/p4c/docs/simple_switch.md

     this occurrence of ingress processing via a recirculate operation, for example.)

-    If it was a clone3 action, also preserve the final ingress values of the metadata fields specified in the field list argument, except assign clone_spec a value of 0 always, and instance_type a value of PKT_INSTANCE_TYPE_INGRESS_CLONE.
+    If it was a clone3 (P4_16) or clone_ingress_pkt_to_egress (P4_14)
+    action, also preserve the final ingress values of the metadata fields specified in the field list argument, except assign clone_spec a value of 0 always, and instance_type a value of PKT_INSTANCE_TYPE_INGRESS_CLONE.

+    The cloned packet will continue processing at the beginning of your egress code.
     // fall through to code below
 }
 if (lf_field_list != 0) {